algopattern/alpaca/content/resources/index.md

 * [E-Textiles conference](https://e-textilesconference.com/)
 * [BICCS](https://craftsciencesconference.com/) - Biennial International Conference for the Craft Sciences
 * [Craft Ways](https://www.centerforcraft.org/craft-ways-2021) - Craft Ways 2021: Tending to Craft
+* [Weave podcast](https://www.gistyarn.com/blogs/podcast) - bringing together a community of weavers and makers, farmers and mill owners, loom manufacturers, textile artists, and sustainability experts, to tell the stories of the threads that bind us together

 ### Patterns in nature